nexiality/documentation/commands/ws/assertReturnCode(var,returnCode).md

 ### Description
-This command is used to assert the expected response code from the actual response code received in the service response.
+This command is used to assert the expected response code from the service response received.

 For more information about HTTP status codes, refer to
 <a href="https://httpstatuses.com/" class="external-link" target="_nexial_external">https://httpstatuses.com/</a>.